cuba-platform/ldap-addon/README.md

 # EventListeners to Interact with LDAP Addon Events

-In order to make your application react to events related to the LDAP component, you can register @Component methods as event listeners using the @EventListener annotation.
+In order to make your application react to events related to the LDAP component, you can register the @Component methods as event listeners using the @EventListener annotation.
 The example of how to configure an event listener is given below:

 ```java